-The trade-related work under the Convention captures the different aspects of the complex relationship between international trade and the objectives and provisions of the Convention.
+There are different aspects to the relationship between international trade and the objectives and provisions of the Convention.

 - Aichi target 12 of the Strategic Plan for Biodiversity 2011-2020 foresees that, by 2020, the extinction of known threatened species has been prevented and their conservation status, particularly of those most in decline, has been improved and sustained.
 Implementing this target includes essential international co-operation with a view to protect certain species of wild fauna and flora against over-exploitation through international trade - which is the work area of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 CITES and CBD are therefore cooperating closely to implement this target, including through the liaison group of biodiversity-related Conventions.